biodash/biodash.github.io/content/codeclub/S05E01_pipes/index.md

 <img src=img/data-science.png width="80%">
 </p>

-In terms of what the book does *not* cover, it may especially be surprising for a book about data science that it contains very little material on *statistics* (even less so in the second edition, now that there is a companion book ["Tidy Modeling with R"](https://www.tmwr.org/) that focuses on this).
+In terms of what the book does *not* cover, it may especially be surprising for a book about data science that it contains very little material on *statistics* (even less so in the second edition, now that there is a companion book ["Tidy Modeling with R"](https://www.tmwr.org/) on that topic).

 <br>